Spanish tapas, a perfect gastronomic format for your business

 Mini spun chicken sandwiches with goat curls

-Delicious mini sandwiches or sandwiches in which the sauce based on the powerful flavor of the goat log is the one that provides the main flavor.
-Thanks to Quescrem Rulo de Cabra we have ready in a few seconds a delicious sauce to accompany the spun chicken and the vegetables of this small snack, without waste.
+Delicious mini sandwiches or sandwiches in which the sauce based on the powerful flavor of goat log is the one that provides the main flavor.
+Thanks to Quescrem Rulo de Cabra we have ready in a few seconds a delicious sauce to accompany the spun chicken and vegetables of this small snack, without wastage or waste.

 Fish meatballs with yogurt